ncupcakkes/ncupcakkes.github.io/_posts/logistic_regression_blog_post (1).md

 ---
 layout: post
-title: Logistic Regression on Titanic Dataset: A Practical Walkthrough
+title: "Logistic Regression on Titanic Dataset: A Practical Walkthrough"
 date: 2024-04-27 10:00 +0000
 last_modified_at: 2024-04-27 10:00 +0000
 tags: [machine learning, logistic regression, data science, titanic]
 toc: true

 ---

 Understanding how logistic regression works in practice is essential for any aspiring data scientist.
 In this post, we walk through a hands-on project using the Titanic dataset to predict passenger survival.